Safe Havens: Samantha's family

-Laptop aka Dr. Brenda Scrim - Originally, the Argus's pet border collie (it was later discovered she was also half cat), Laptop later created a fictional character of Brenda Scrim to pose as the Guidance Counselor for Havens Junior High School.
+Laptop Dr. Brenda Scrim - Originally, the Argus's pet border collie (it was later discovered she was also half cat), Laptop later created a fictional character of Brenda Scrim to pose as the Guidance Counselor for Havens Junior High School.
 When it became apparent she was needed personally, she took a genetic concoction created by Samantha to become human.
 She later chose this as her permanent life, becoming the high school counselor and later Jeanine's political adviser.
 She was originally married to Dave's dog Clive until his death, and later married the state's governor (while Jeanine was lieutenant governor).
 She is the adopted mother of Palmtop, her genetic clone, and was the legal guardian of Remora.

-Palmtop aka Pam Topp - Samantha's first genetic experiment, Palmtop is genetic clone of Samantha's border collie Laptop.
+Palmtop a.k.a.
+Pam Topp - Samantha's first genetic experiment, Palmtop is genetic clone of Samantha's border collie Laptop.
 She was gestated in a cat and was born a cat (this was later discovered being due to Laptop being a dog/cat hybrid).
 Palmtop originally showed more of a canine personality than a feline, but this would later change as she developed a snarky feline persona.
 She briefly had a romance with an escaped lab experiment and they had a litter of striped puppies which were adopted by many of the main characters (most have since been written out).
 Palmtop eventually became human under the unfortunate name "Pam Topp", and served as the Residential Adviser in Samantha's old dorm.
 More recently she has decided to live as a cat, in Vince and Feryl's home, and only occasionally transforms into Pam Topp.

 Residents of Havens

 Miss Callowood - Miss Callowood was the kids' elementary school teacher for several years.
 She had been rather trendy before becoming a teacher and had several facial piercings, although her face was never actually seen.
 She left teaching after getting married and having a child, and would only be seen during the Junior High years when Samantha would babysit for her.
-She returned occasionally during the High School and College years after it was discovered Dave was dyslexic, as a special needs teacher to help Dave learn to read.
+She returned occasionally during the High School and College years after it was discovered Dave was dyslexic, as a special education teacher to help Dave learn to read.

 Miss Havens - Miss Havens was the operator of the day care and Matt's mother.
 She also was dropped when the kids entered elementary school, although she returned for a couple years as the day care teacher for the new generation.
 She also prepared the children's lesson plans for while they are on the mission to Mars.